xarray-contrib/xvec/Readme.md

 - **coordinate geometry** - an array (typically one dimensional) is used as coordinates along one or more dimensions.
 A typical example would be an outcome of zonal statistics of a multi-dimensional raster, avoiding the need for _flattenning_ of the array to a data frame.
 - **variable geometry** - an array (typicially multi-dimensional) is used as a variable within a DataArray.
 This may encode evolving shapes of lava flows in time, trajectories, or growth of city limits.

 The Xvec package brings support for both of these to the Xarray ecosystem.
-It uses [Shapely](https://shapely.readthedocs.io/en/stable/)[^shapelyref] package, allowing a seamless interface between Xvec and [GeoPandas](https://geopandas.org/).
-See [this post](https://r-spatial.org/r/2022/09/12/vdc.html) by Edzer Pebesma on an introduction of the concept or the introduction of their implementation in Xvec in our [documentation](https://xvec.readthedocs.io/en/latest/intro.html).
+It uses [Shapely](https://shapely.readthedocs.io/en/stable/) package, allowing a seamless interface between Xvec and [GeoPandas](https://geopandas.org/).
+See [this post](https://r-spatial.org/r/2022/09/12/vdc.html) by Edzer Pebesma on an introduction of the concept of coordinate geometry or [introduction](https://xvec.readthedocs.io/en/latest/intro.html) page in Xvec documentation.

 ## Project status